demirantay/factory/docs/folder_index.md

 # Folder Index

+All of this library is to generate an app inside the newly created GITHUB repo.
+The point of this is to make a library that easy to be installed with pip and does all the boring work of developing and indie app.

+Like with 80/20 rule 80% of the dev time goes to 20% of the time consuming tasks which are usually this.

 explaining the folder sturcutre, I hate apps that don't have a map with explanations.

 ### Root Folder